 The three strategies above will help you monetize your knowledge and earn money with webinars.
 Before we let you go, we wanted to share a few webinar best practices you can use to really kick your sales into high gear.

-1. Adopt a Webinar Flywheel Approach
+1. Adopt a webinar cycle approach

-Have you heard of the webinar flywheel?
+Have you heard of the webinar cycle?
 It’s a webinar marketing approach that we developed here at ClickMeeting.
 It’s based on the standard marketing flywheel strategy that HubSpot adopted and popularized back in 2016.

 First, share information with your tribe that you know they’ll be interested in.
 This is how you provide value to them and draw them into your company’s world.